Readpato/dashboard-zoo-cologne-challenge/TASKS.md

 Revisit docs from step 3, see if you want to add anything.
 Also think about bonuses.
 Add a general comment about anything (inside the universe of the challenge or out of it) if you want to.

 // Your solution

+Before closing the challenge I would like to address the SEO issues (title, language in <html/> tag and some issues that arised when checking the accessibility of the app.
+I normally utilize this [WAVE browser extension](https://wave.webaim.org/extension/) to handle this cases.